Calouste Gulbenkian: Family background

 Gulbenkian's family established close relations with the House of Osman.
 By 1860, his father Sarkis Gulbenkian was an Armenian oil importer and exporter already heavily involved in the oil industry.
 Sarkis was an owner of several oil fields in the Caucasus, mainly in Baku, and was a representative of Alexander Mantashev's oil company.
 Sarkis Gulbenkian also provided oil to the Sultan of the Ottoman Empire.
 During Hagop Pasha's Directorship, and, subsequently, Ministry of the Privy Treasury under Sultan Abdulhamid II in 1879, Sarkis acquired the lucrative collection of taxes for the Privy Purse of Mesopotamia.

 Early life

-Calouste Sarkis Gulbenkian was born on 23 March 1869 in Scutari (Üsküdar), in the Ottoman capital, Constantinople, (now Istanbul).
+Calouste Sarkis Gulbenkian was born on 23 March 1869 in Scutari (Üsküdar), in the Ottoman capital Constantinople.
 He received his early education at Aramyan-Uncuyan, a local Armenian school.
 He then attended the Lycée Saint-Joseph French school and continued his studies at Robert College.
-These studies were cut short in 1884, when he moved to Marseilles at the age of 15 to perfect his French at a high school there.
+These studies were cut short in 1884, when he moved to Marseille at the age of 15 to perfect his French at a high school there.